arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/PWM-using-MATLAB-Tutorial/PWM-using-MATLAB-Tutorial.md

 ![Programming successful](assets/SetupSuccess1080.PNG)

 **6.** The UNO R3 is now configured to interact with MATLAB®.
-Now to create the object in MATLAB®, we run the command `a=arduino()`.
+Now to create the object in MATLAB®, we run the command `a = arduino()`.
 The properties of the object, including the COM port, are displayed as shown in the example below.

 ![Arduino properties](assets/arduinoproperties1080.png)